-Penang National Park is one of the most popular places for hiking and camping on the island.
+The local National Park is one of the most popular attractions in Penang for hiking and camping on the island.
 Many of these areas are pristine forests, therefore beginners should visit the park with a guide.

 In past centuries, the Hokkien community of Penang was made up of several tribes.
 The Khoo tribe was one of the largest.
 Like the other tribes, Khoo built a large tribal house called the Khoo Kongsi.
 This structure is still standing despite being more than 650 years old.
 This house is located in Cannon Square in the heart of the oldest part of the George Town.

 The building has a clear Chinese influence that reflects the culture of the Hokkien community.
 If you visit this temple, you can see the ornate carved stones, the granite dragon, the golden details and the beautiful paper ceiling lights.
 For history and architecture enthusiasts, Khoo Kongsi is a memorable stop in along the streets of this city.

 After walking around the garden, you can head to the cooking class.
 Fresh produce is picked up directly from the garden and added to your food to learn how to use it.
 For food lovers, the tropical spice garden at Batu Ferringhi is a must-visit attraction.